sara-nl/spiderdocs/source/Pages/about.rst

 them all together as an interoperability hotspot to support a variety of data processing and data collaboration use cases.

-For all external services supported, even services owned by the users themselves, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` offers optimized configurations and practical guidelines how to connect to these services together into a practical processing environment tailored specifically to each project.
+For all supported external services, sometimes even services owned by the users themselves, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` offers optimized configurations and practical guidelines how to connect these services together into a practical processing environment tailored specifically to each project.